-Antennas for the <VTX> project are on the 135' tower.
-A Quad for 20-6 meters, ( 1 ) inverted VEE for 80meters, 40meters, 30meters, 60meters and ( 1 ) Delta Loop that is full size with 525 feet of #12 solid copper wire that is center fed at 95' with angles down to 28' on the lowest support for 160 meters, Additionally ( 2 ) Sloper antennas were added at the site in August of 2014 to support additional coverage for all users.
+Antennas for the <VTX> project are a Quad for 20-6 meters, ( 1 ) inverted VEE for 80 meters, 40 meters, 30 meters, 60 meters and ( 1 ) Delta Loop that is full size with 525 feet of #12 solid copper wire that is center fed at 95' with angles down to 28' on the lowest support for 160 meters, Additionally ( 2 ) Sloper antennas were added at the site in August of 2014 to support additional coverage for all users.

-This remote Internet station was put into service on March 27th of 2010 with the valiant efforts of Gary Pannell, WA5FWC, Josh Berry, AE5FN, Gary Woods, WS5J and Dave D'arcy, KF5LKG.
+This remote Internet station was put into service on March 27th of 2010 with the valiant efforts of Gary Pannell, WA5FWC, Josh Berry, AE5FN, Gary Woods, WS5J, now a (SK) and Dave D'arcy, KF5LKG.

 Thanks to Gary's antenna engineering expertise, Dave's and Josh's professional tower crew the project came to fruition in record time.
 The station runs 24/7 and can be operated from a local console or operated from anywhere in the world over a high speed broadband connection.

-This <VTX> 19" rack mount system, as well as the <VAB> site, was designed by Jay James, W4BSB, and can be accessed from his Web site in Virginia Beach, Virginia.
+This <VTX> 19" rack mount system, as well as the <VAB> site, was designed by Jay James, W4BSB, and are fully automated for remote use.

 I am WA5FWC, our club callsign, WA5JRS, is the Johnson Amateur Radio Service (JARS).
 For more information click on (JARS) for more detail of activities.

 8 miles of radials